drnsmith/drnsmith.github.io/content/projects/Project13/Project13.md

     <img src="/images/github.png" alt="GitHub" style="width:40px; height:40px; vertical-align: middle;">
   </a>

-# PART 1.
+# Part 1.
 Transforming Breast Cancer Diagnosis with Deep Learning

-### Introduction
 The field of histopathology is witnessing a paradigm shift with the integration of artificial intelligence (AI) and deep learning (DL).
 This blog delves into a research project that explores advanced DL techniques to enhance breast cancer diagnosis using histopathology images (HIs).
 The project, based on the **BreakHis dataset**, leverages state-of-the-art convolutional neural networks (CNNs), ensemble methods, and interpretability tools such as **Grad-CAM and LIME**.
 These innovations aim to address critical challenges in clinical applications, including class imbalance, model reliability, and diagnostic accuracy.

 ### Problem Statement